cabinetoffice/cookie-consent-sfdc/README.md

 * Wordpress: https://github.com/cabinetoffice/cookie-consent-wp
 * NodeJS: https://github.com/cabinetoffice/co-cookie-consent

-If you have any questions, please feel free to reach out to me at kane.holbrook@cabinetoffice.gov.uk.
+If you have any questions, please feel free to reach out to kane.holbrook@cabinetoffice.gov.uk.